LucasBehrendt/investorsclub/README.md

 ### Known/Unfixed Bugs

 - Smooth scrollbehaviour does not work on mobile devices.
+After some searching online, this issue requires JavaScript to address, and is therefore not possible to fix for this project.

 - On certain mobile devices there are narrow white bars on the sides in landscape mode.
+This is by default, according to information found online.
+It is therefore not meant to be "fixed".

 ## Technologies Used
 ### Languages